jbkunst/jbkunst.github.io2/_posts/2014-10-24-plotting-gtfs-data-with-r.md

             size = .2, alpha = .1) +
   coord_equal() +
   theme_map()

 p
 ```

 <img src="/images/plotting-gtfs-data-with-r/plot-1-1.png" title="plot of chunk plot-1" alt="plot of chunk plot-1" style="display: block; margin: auto;" />

-Is a good plot with a few lines of code.
+It is a good plot with a few lines of code.
 But let's get the things more fun:
 Transantiago have a subway called *Metro*, so let's plot with more detail showing the
 stations and the routes (lines) over this plot.